holochain/holochain-proto/README.md

 All the commands take a `--debug` flag which will turn on a number of different kinds of debugging.
 For running chains, you can also control exactly which of these logging types you wish to see in the chain's config.json file.
 You can also set the DEBUG environment variable to 0 or 1 to temporarily override your settings to turn everything on or off.

 ## Architecture Overview and Documentation
-Architecture information and application developer documentation is in our [Holochain Wiki](https://github.com/holochain/holochain-proto/wiki/).
+Architecture information and application developer documentation is in our [developer.holochain.org](https://developer.holochain.org).

 You can also look through auto-generated [reference API on GoDocs](https://godoc.org/github.com/holochain/holochain-proto)